arnabd88/Satire/README.md

 Satire is a python based framework.
 The main function is available is "src/satern.py" The "--help" command clarifies all the supporting arguments

-#### Example
+#### Example1 (with default options)
-  > python3 src/sater.py --std --file p3 src/satern.py --std --file large_benchmarks/reduction/Reduction_1024.txt
+  > python3 src/satern.py --std --file p3 src/satern.py --std --file large_benchmarks/reduction/Reduction_1024.txt

+ The execution generates a `default.log` containing logging traces of the execution for debugging.
+The output is available in `outfile.txt`.